spacetelescope/jwst_gtvt/README.md

 You can install the tool using `pip` with
 `pip install git+https://github.com/spacetelescope/jwst_gtvt.git`

-Alternatively, you can download the .zip file or clone the respository from GitHub and install the tool from inside the resulting directory with
+Alternatively, you can download the ZIP file or clone the respository from GitHub and install the tool from inside the resulting directory with
 `python setup.py install`

 # Usage